-Activity state (32 bits).
+• Activity state (32 bits).
 This field identifies the logical processor's activity state.
 When a logical processor is executing instructions normally, it is in the active state.
 Execution of certain instructions and the occurrence of certain events may cause a logical processor to transition to an inactive state in which it ceases to execute instructions.

-The following activity states are defined: 1
+The following activity states are defined:2

-- O: Active.
-The logical processor is executing instructions normally. - 1: HLT.
-The logical processor is inactive because it executed the HLT instruction.
+- 0: Active.
+The logical processor is executing instructions normally.